bmirandach/tip-calculator-app/README.md

 So...
 Sass.
 Need more practice.

 JS was a nice break after all my doubts with sass.
 After a few twists and turns everything was working.
 There is no message for when the user inputs a negative or decimal number in the input of Number of People.
-So if the number is not an integer or higher than 0 the input will have the orage border and nothing else, just something I wanted to point out.
+So if the number is not an integer or higher than 0 the input will have the orange border and nothing else, just something I wanted to point out.

 I'll do more projects, I'll keep practicing my naming ability (for classes and variables).
 Still have to refine my knowledge about flex and grid, when is one better than the other?
 And JS!
 I want more projects with javascript 👀